Toy advertising: Channels of advertising

 The first televised toy commercial to be shown in the United States was for Hasbro's Mr. Potato Head in 1955.
-Since then television has been one of the most important media for marketing toys.
+Since then, television has been one of the most important media for marketing toys.

-The Internet has created new opportunities for advertisers and new strategies have been developed to take advantage of the new media technology.
+The Internet has created new opportunities for advertisers, and new strategies have been developed to take advantage of the new media technology.
 Now a significant part of youth culture, new technologies enable marketing campaigns to reach children in a different way.
-Interactive games are a new medium which can be used to advertise toys to children.
+Interactive games are a new medium that can be used to advertise toys to children.

 Regulation

-In response to the perceived dangers of advertising to children some countries and districts have highly regulated or even banned these marketing avenues.
-In Sweden all advertisements aimed at children under the age of 12 have been banned and Sweden unsuccessfully lobbied the European Union to do the same.
-Similarly Quebec's Consumer Protection Act includes provisions to ban print and broadcast advertising aimed at children under the age of 13.
+In response to the perceived dangers of advertising to children, some countries and districts have highly regulated or even banned these marketing avenues.
+In Sweden, all advertisements aimed at children under the age of 12 have been banned, and Sweden unsuccessfully lobbied the European Union to do the same.
+Similarly, Quebec's Consumer Protection Act includes provisions to ban print and broadcast advertising aimed at children under the age of 13.

 Advertising impact can be lessened if parents and teachers talk to children about the purpose and nature of advertising.